FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ProTools.md

 ![trackPreset1](include/SpatRevolution_UserGuide_protools_trackPreset1.gif)

 Why creating an aux SPAT send object and not instantiating the plug-in directly on the audio track?
-Although this is possible as well (and you have to make sure your audio tracks have the proper routing), this simply allows to have a post-fader send to SPAT Revolution, as plug-in insert in Pro Tools are always pre-fader.
+Although this is possible as well (and you have to make sure your audio tracks have the proper routing), this simply allows to have a post-fader send to _SPAT Revolution_, as plug-in insert in Pro Tools are always pre-fader.
 Using the aux track model is simple, clean and allows for creating Send stems.

 ![trackPreset1](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/ProToolsDummyBus.png)